HomeStartup InsightBest Companies To Work In Singapore

 Procter & Gamble is a multinational corporation that manufactures a wide range of consumer goods, including personal care products, cleaning agents, and pet food.
 P&G offers a comprehensive benefits program and competitive compensation.

 Benefits offered by P&G to employees include medical and dental insurance, vacation time, and a stock purchase program.
 They offer market-competitive salaries with future increases based on performance and impact.
 Employees enjoy access to a gym with healthcare options, private medical insurance, wellness programs, and savings on memberships.
 Family care includes generous parental leave and insurance coverage for immediate family members.
-Onsite amenities at P&G Singapore Pioneer include a fitness centre, medical team, and a community area for breaks.
+Onsite amenities at P&G Singapore Pioneer include a fitness center, a medical team, and a community area for breaks.
 Training and development opportunities are extensive, including classroom and online training, mentoring, and on-the-job learning.
 The mentorship program connects employees with experienced mentors to help them reach their full potential.
-P&G follows the 70-20-10 model for development, which emphasises experiential learning in a supportive environment.
+P&G follows the 70-20-10 model for development, which emphasizes experiential learning in a supportive environment.

 • Most notable skills: Inorganic chemistry, cosmetology, retail packaging